Back to Work

 Context

 Privacy-preserving machine learning is technically promising but difficult for non-specialists to adopt.
-This capstone focused on translating complex privacy concepts into real product use cases that teams can evaluate and build.
+This capstone is focusing on translating complex privacy concepts into real product use cases that the OpenMined team can evaluate and build.

 Problem Space Users need AI utility without exposing sensitive data.

-Core Question Where does privacy-preserving AI create immediate, practical value?
+Core Question Where does privacy-preserving AI create immediate, practical value for everyday people?

-Deliverable Prioritised use-case concepts with UX and ethics implications.
+Deliverable Prioritize use-case concepts with UX and AI ethics implications.

 OpenMined project identity